 Consider how to manage performance reviews remotely

-Do your employees respond better to an annual review, or are they likely to prefer an ongoing assessment?
+Find out whether your employees respond better to an annual review, or are likely to prefer an ongoing assessment.
+This could be different for each member of staff.
 Read this guide to appraisals to understand which format will work best for your business.

 Set up a remote performance review